Duckifo/livedash-API/docs/component-creation.md

 or in roblox *(~/dialogComponents/metadata/.componentMetadataTemplate)*

-So the metadata is what the panel reads from when :newComponent() is called.
+So the metadata is what the API reads from when :newComponent() is called.
 Its used for assigning `config, componentID, module (component)` mostly but also includes `version, publisher, lastUpdated` these are not used for the construction components.